MVerbakel/MVerbakel.github.io/_posts/2025-02-16-linear-regression.md

 #### Interaction term
 $$Income_i = 30 + 5*Gender + 2*Experience + 500(Gender*Experience)$$
-- Gender is coded 1=Male and 0=Female, all values in '000's
-- The intercept is unchanged, it tells us females with 0 years experience have an income of 30K on average.
+- The intercept is unchanged.
 - $$\hat{\beta}_1$$=5K tells us the difference in female and male income for individuals with 0 years experience (males earn 5K more).
 - $$\hat{\beta}_2$$=2K tells us each year of experience is expected to add +2K when gender=0 (i.e. for females).
 - $$\hat{\beta}_3$$=500 is the difference in the effect of experience on income by gender (combined effect): for males we expect an extra +500 increase in income for every year of experience (on top of the 2K from $$\hat{\beta}_2$$).